rahulsh1/rahulsh1.github.com/_posts/2015-05-20-Docker-Intro.md

 Docker is a container virtualization technology.
 It is a form of light weight container that allows you to run within a host operating system.
 Unlike Virtual machines, you don't package a complete Guest operating system with it.
 There is a thin layer however that allows you to run your application in an isolated manner over your choice of linux operating system that runs on top of the Host operating system.
 You can easily run several such containers on the Host Operating system.
-Since Docker uses underlying features(covered later) of an `Linux` operating system :anchor: the container needs to have **Linux as their host operating system**.
+Since Docker uses underlying features(covered later) of an Linux operating system, the container needs to have **Linux as their host operating system**. :anchor:

 In a nutshell: :sparkles: